tbali0524/playground-dvtfkqgd/markdowns/java.md

 ## Looking at the syntax

-We can see similar features as in the C# sample solution, like classes, a static method for main, strong and static type system, arrays, type casting, iterators, loops, conditionals, etc. with just a slightly different syntax, so I will not go in detail.
+We can see similar features as in the C# sample solution, like:
+* classes, a static method for main, a strong and static type system, arrays, type casting, iterators, loops, conditionals, etc. The syntax is slightly different, but I will not go into detail for these features.

 Some differences:
-- _Java_'s `String` is _immutable_, so `StringBuilder` class is used to append characters to the solution.
+- _Java_'s `String` is _immutable_, so `StringBuilder` class is used to append characters to the solution character by character.
-- In C# even the primitive types are objects.
+- In C#, even the primitive types are objects.
 Java features wrapper classes for the same role. (e.g. `Integer` for `int`).
-- And of course there are [many other differences](https://en.wikipedia.org/wiki/Comparison_of_C_Sharp_and_Java) which are not visible from such short sample code, and are beyond the scope of this introductory article.
+- And, of course, there are [many more differences](https://en.wikipedia.org/wiki/Comparison_of_C_Sharp_and_Java), which are not visible from such a short sample code, and are beyond the scope of this short introductory article.

 ## Other characteristics

-- Both _Java_ and _C#_ are 'managed' languages.
-Java compiles to Java bytecode which is then run on a JVM (_Java Virtual Machine_).
-Through JIT, their speed falls in the same range.
+- Both _Java_ and _C#_ are '_managed_' languages. _Java_ compiles to Java bytecode, which is then run on a JVM (_Java Virtual Machine_).
+By using _JIT_, their speeds fall in the same range.
-- _Java_ is very popular in the enterprise application development, due to its 'write once, run anywhere' philosophy.
+- _Java_ is very popular in the enterprise application development, due to its "_write once, run anywhere_" philosophy.

 ## Resources to check